 Q: Should Children be Shielded from the Subject of Death?

 A: When a family member dies, a child’s world is turned upside down.
-The death of a parent in particular is “the most elemental loss that a child can experience” writes psychotherapist and grief counsellor Beth Patterson.
+The death of a parent is “the greatest loss that a child can experience” writes psychotherapist and grief counsellor Beth Patterson.
 They will need special support as they experience emotions that they may not be able to identify much less understand.
-Our T.L.C. for Kids program allows bereaved girls and boys who have lost a parent, sibling or other family member to come together, in a structured setting, to deal with their emotions and experiences.
+Our Talk Listen Care (T.L.C.) for Kids program allows girls and boys who have lost a parent, sibling or other family member to come together, in a structured setting, to deal with their emotions and experiences.
 Because shielding children from the subject of death will deprive them from the ability to grieve and thus heal, the goal of T.L.C. is to ensure that each child is able to work through the trauma so that ultimately he or she will enjoy a healthy, well-adjusted future.

 Q: Does BFO Charge for Services?

 A: All of our services are provided free of charge, yet acquiring the necessary funding to run our programs continues to be a challenge.
 We are very proud of these programs, because each one separately addresses a specific need, while together they offer a supportive and caring network for the bereaved and their families.
-BFO needs your support and your generosity so that we may continue to offer this programming, By helping BFO, you are telling the bereaved families of Hamilton and Burlington that they matter to you, that they are not alone in their journey.
+BFO needs your support and your generosity so that we may continue to offer this programming, By helping BFO, you are telling the bereaved families of South Central Region that they matter to you, that they are not alone in their journey.